UCLA-ECE209AS-2018W/Yaying-Yueyang/README.md

 ###  Future Work

 Given the Z-wave sensors, we can infer the home activities based on the luminance, door/window action and motion detection.
-We believe that if we collect Z-wave packet for a long period for a home.
-We're able to identify the routine activies such as going out for work
+We believe that if we collect Z-wave packet for a long period at home.
+We're able to identify the routine activies such as going out for work.

+Using the same methodoly that we have for sniffing Z-Wave signal, we may extend our sniffing program to other protocols, such as Zigbee.
+As we are using 908.42MHz as our center frequency in the Z-Wave circumstance.
+If we are planning to implement Zigbee sensors in our sniff program, we will need to take care of the frequency as Zigbee devices will operate at a different frequency.

+### Conclusion
+Based on our previous research, some paper states that Z-Wave communication is encrypted, while others do not.
+Two Z-Wave sensors that we are using provided us with raw data that is not encrypted, which means that adversary may easily intercept Z-Wave signals and threaten Z-Wave product users' privacy and safety.

 ### Related Work